 Among my proudest achievements, I became a Certified Family-Based Treatment Therapist, after completing advanced training and extensive consultation in Family-Based Treatment (“Maudsley) through the Training Institute for Child and Adolescent Eating Disorders.
 FBT is the gold-standard treatment for childhood and adolescent eating disorders like anorexia and bulimia; I am thrilled to be able to support families so effectively in beating these potentially devastating illnesses.

-This year, I launched my3square virtual meal support which is a video meal coaching platform for adult eating disorder patients anywhere in the country.
+In 2017, I launched my3square virtual meal support which is a video meal coaching platform for adult eating disorder patients anywhere in the country.
 I conceived of my3square as a far-reaching and affordable service that breaks down the barriers for people to gain access to quality eating disorder care.

 In Columbus Park and with my3square, I’ve created a true center of excellence, with a robust team of skilled and engaging clinicians.
 I’m grateful for the impact we’ve had on so many lives thus far… and look forward to continuing to make a powerful mark in the field for many years to come.

 Elizabeth Byrnes, LMHC, LPCC

 I graduated Summa Cum Laude (B.A. in Art Therapy) from Lesley University, in Cambridge, Massachusetts, and received my M.A. in mental health counseling (GPA 4.0) from Brooklyn College in 2015.
 I’m currently licensed in both the state of New York (Licensed Mental Health Counselor) and California (Licensed Professional Clinical Counselor).